 Vicodin is a brand name medication that contains a combination of the prescription opioid hydrocodone and the nonprescription painkiller acetaminophen.
 Since it contains hydrocodone, the medication can produce symptoms of opioid addiction in people who misuse their prescriptions or take it without a prescription.
 People who go through Vicodin detox (detoxification) completely halt their intake of the medication.
 In dependent or addicted individuals, this process can trigger the onset of opioid withdrawal.

 While not usually life-threatening, the symptoms of opioid withdrawal can be extremely uncomfortable.
 If you try to detox on your own, the physical and mental changes you experience can easily discourage your efforts and drive you to relapse back into active Vicodin abuse.
-For this reason, you should attempt to detox from Vicodin only under the guidance of a trained addiction specialist or other health professionals with plenty of experience with the detoxification process.
+For this reason, you should attempt to detox from Vicodin only under the guidance of a trained addiction specialist or other health professionals with plenty of experience with the Vicodin addiction treatment and the detoxification process.

 What Is Opioid Withdrawal?

 When taken for long periods of time or in excessive amounts, hydrocodone and all other opioid substances can produce serious changes inside your brain that lead to the beginning of dependence or addiction.
 When people affected by dependence or addiction abruptly halt their use of Vicodin or any other opioid, they will typically experience withdrawal.
 Doctors use this one-word term to describe a range of symptoms that begin shortly after the addicted/dependent brain stops receiving its accustomed drug or medication intake.

 Vicodin Withdrawal Symptoms

 Vicodin withdrawal occurs in two distinct stages, and each of these stages produces its own typical grouping of symptoms.
 Taken together, these symptoms closely mimic the effects of a bad case of the flu.
 Early indicators of withdrawal commonly include: